Main Article Content

 Socioeconomic, Epidural, Analgesia, Awareness, Pregnancy, Antenatal, Perception

-Objective: This study aimed to assess the perception of Saudi pregnant women about the use of epidural analgesia in labor and explore the association between their socioeconomic class and the previous education or experience of epidural analgesia as an option for pain control during labor.
+Objectives: This study aimed to assess the perception of pregnant Saudi women about the use of epidural analgesia in labor and explore the association between their socioeconomic class and the previous education or experience of epidural analgesia as an option for pain control during labor.

-Subject and Methods: This cross-section study was conducted among women attending the obstetric clinic at the King Abdulaziz University Hospital, Jeddah, Saudi Arabia.
+Subject and Methods: Th is cross-section study was conducted among women attending the obstetric clinic at the King Abdulaziz University Hospital, Jeddah, Saudi Arabia.
 A convenient sampling technique was used to collect the participants by a trained team of data collectors using a valid questionnaire.
-Data was processed and analyzed using the SPSS AMOS
+Data was processed and analyzed using the IBM® SPSS® Amos.

 Results: A total of 409 women visiting the maternity clinic were enrolled in this study.
-The mean socioeconomic class score (SES) was (62.7±17.83).
-Women who had previous health education on epidural analgesia (EPA) had significantly higher SES (65.84±15.8, p<0.001) than those who had not received previous education on EPA.
-"Friends and relatives" and "social media" were rated as the main sources of education on EPA according to the participants opinion.
-Low back pains after receiving EPA (55%) and spinal cord injury (25%) were the common perceived EPA complications.
-The multivariate logistics regression showed significant association between previous exposure to EPA for labor pain control and previous education on EPA.
-The model showed that women's SES correlated significantly (p<0.001) with women's higher odds of having a previous EPA education.
+The mean socioeconomic class score was (62.7 ± 17.83).
+Women who had previous health education on epidural analgesia had a significantly higher score (65.84 ± 15.8, p < 0.001) than those who had not.
+"Friends and relatives" and "social media" were rated as the main sources of education according to the participants’ opinion.
+Low back pains after receiving epidural analgesia (55%) and spinal cord injury (25%) were the common perceived complications.
+The multivariate logistics regression showed significant association between previous exposure to epidural analgesia for labor pain control and previous education on epidural analgesia.
+The model showed that women's socioeconomic class score correlated significantly (p < 0.001) with women's higher odds of having a previous epidural analgesia education.

-Conclusion: Although, the perception of the pregnant women about EPA was generally well, education by the anesthetist and obstetrician during the antenatal visit is recommended.
+Conclusion: Although, the perception of pregnant women regarding epidural analgesia was generally positive, education by the anesthetist and obstetrician during the antenatal visit is recommended.